Stockley protest planned for Belleville this weekend

 Indivisible IL 12, the regional chapter of the Indivisible group, announced the event on their Facebook page and is organizing the protest.

 Protests have rocked St. Louis since former St. Louis police officer Jason Stockley was acquitted of the death of Anthony Lamar Smith on Sept.
-15. Stockley is a Belleville native and a 1998 graduate of Althoff Catholic High School.
+15. Stockley is from Collinsville and a 1998 graduate of Althoff Catholic High School.

 While daytime protests have been peaceful, police say agitators have vandalized streets at night.
 Police in riot gear and protestors have clashed multiple times since the verdict on St. Louis streets.